 Cities are evolving at a rapid pace.

 Over half the world’s population currently lives in urban areas.
-By 2050, that number is expected to jump to 70%.
+By 2050, that number is expected to jump to 68%, per the UN.

 Along with a growing population, new challenges are emerging as cities look to improve everything from infrastructure to connectivity.
 Many see this as a viable business opportunity, developing technology to help cities efficiently provide proper foundation, energy, transportation, resources, jobs, and services to their residents.

-As a result, cities are undergoing a digital transformation — that is, they are turning into “smart” cities.
+As a result, cities are undergoing a digital transformation — turning into “smart” cities.

 In this analysis, we look at what smart cities are, the various components of the city that are becoming increasingly connected, players across the ecosystem, emerging challenges, and what the future holds.